gabesullice/hades/README.md

 responses.

 Apart from the client-sent header, _client applications need not be adapted in any way_.
 When the client recieves the initial response document, it should still request the subsequent documents just as it would under HTTP/1.1.

-However, because those request response will have already been pushed, they will already be in a local cache or on the way!
+However, because those request responses will have already been pushed, they will already be in a local cache or on the way!
 That means all responses will appear to have been reveived as if the client sent all the requests at the same time.

 Hades eliminates the waterfall.